Junie Help

 Terminal rules can be added as:

-• Java regular expressions (Regex) covering multiple commands at a time, for example ^\Qgit diff \E\S+$.
+• Java regular expression (Regex) patterns matching a specific type of commands, for example, ^\Qgit diff \E\S+$.

-• Standard regular expressions (Regex) covering multiple commands at a time, for example ^git diff \S+$.
+• Standard regular expression (Regex) patterns matching a specific type of commands, for example, ^git diff \S+$.

 You can add as many Terminal rules as you need to cover all commands that you want to be executed without confirmation.